dhagmann/deliberation-assets/projects/volvovsky_reputation/coordination_discussion_labeling.md

 In the next stage, we will quiz you on the names you chose.

-You will earn points only if **everyone** in your group remembers the correct name.
+You will earn 25 points only if **everyone** in your group remembers the correct name.

+100 points are worth $2.00

 ---